 To receive our post-End-of-Support Windows 7 and Windows Server 2008 micropatches, you will have to:

-- Apply all official Windows updates to your Windows 7 and Windows Server 2008 computers up to the latest ones (or the latest available monthly rollup, which includes both latest security fixes and all past security and non-security fixes), and also any subsequent updates that Microsoft may issue (like they have issued EternalBlue and BlueKeep updates for Windows XP and Windows Server 2003 after their support had ended).
+- Apply all official Windows updates to your Windows 7 and Windows Server 2008 R2 computers up to the latest ones (or the January 2020 monthly rollup, KB4534310, which includes both latest security fixes and all past security and non-security fixes), and also any subsequent updates that Microsoft may issue (like they have issued EternalBlue and BlueKeep updates for Windows XP and Windows Server 2003 after their support had ended).

 - Install 0patch Agent on each Windows 7 and Windows Server 2008 computer you want to protect with 0patch, and register these agents with your 0patch account.